lightning/bolts/02-peer-protocol.md

 `amount_msat` is deliberately limited for this version of the specification; larger amounts are not necessary, nor wise, during the bootstrap phase of the network.

+The node _responsible_ for paying the Bitcoin fee should maintain a "fee spike buffer" on top of its reserve to accommodate a future fee increase.
+Without this buffer, the node _responsible_ for paying the Bitcoin fee may reach a state where it is unable to send or receive any non-dust HTLC while maintaining its channel reserve (because of the increased weight of the commitment transaction), resulting in a degraded channel.
+See [#728](https://github.com/lightningnetwork/lightning-rfc/issues/728) for more details.

 ### Removing an HTLC: `update_fulfill_htlc`, `update_fail_htlc`, and `update_fail_malformed_htlc`